Will Smith Preview, Player Props: Dodgers vs. Braves

 Braves Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Braves pitching staff paces MLB.
+- The Braves pitching staff is first in the league with a collective 9.5 strikeouts per nine innings.

-- The Braves' 3.80 team ERA ranks third across all league pitching staffs.
+- The Braves' 3.83 team ERA ranks fourth among all MLB pitching staffs.

-- The Braves allow the first-fewest home runs in baseball (136 total, one per game).
+- The Braves give up the second-fewest home runs in baseball (140 total, 1.1 per game).

-- The right-hander last pitched on Saturday against the San Francisco Giants, when he tossed seven innings, allowing one earned run while giving up three hits.
+- The lefty's last time out was on Saturday against the San Francisco Giants, when he threw six innings, surrendering two earned runs while giving up six hits.

+- The 29-year-old has amassed a 2.85 ERA and 8.9 strikeouts per nine innings in 10 games this season, while allowing a batting average of .262 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.